-- 8/16-bit high performance AVR RISC Architecture - 138 instructions - Hardware multiplier - 32x8-bit registers directly connected to the ALU - Stack in RAM - Stack Pointer accessible in I/O memory space - Direct addressing of up to 16M bytes of program and data memory - True 16/24-bit access to 16/24-bit I/O registers - Support for 8-, 16- and 32-bit Arithmetic - Configuration Change Protection of system critical features
+- 8/16-bit high performance AVR RISC Architecture - 138 instructions - Hardware multiplier - 32x8-bit registers directly connected to the ALU - Stack in RAM - Stack Pointer accessible in I/O memory space - Direct addressing of up to 16M Bytes of program and data memory - True 16/24-bit access to 16/24-bit I/O registers - Support for 8-, 16- and 32-bit Arithmetic - Configuration Change Protection of system critical features concept enables instructions to be executed in every clock cycle.
+The program memory is In-System Re-programmable Flash memory.

-The XMEGA A3 uses an 8/16-bit AVR CPU.
-The main function of the AVR CPU is to ensure correct program execution.
+The XMEGA A4 uses the 8/16-bit AVR CPU.
+The main function of the CPU is program execution.
 The CPU must therefore be able to access memories, perform calculations and control peripherals.
 Interrupt handling is described in a separate section.
 Figure 6-1 on page 6 shows the CPU block diagram.

 The AVR uses a Harvard architecture - with separate memories and buses for program and data.
 Instructions in the program memory are executed with a single level pipeline.
 While one instruction is being executed, the next instruction is pre-fetched from the program memory.
+This